Foundations of a Compositional Systems Biology: Introduction

 \section{Introduction}

-Cellular systems are multimodal and multiscale, with diverse mechanisms operating across many levels of organization.
-Their collective behavior, and connection to an environment, drives the evolution of dynamic self-organizing hierarchies—the biosphere being made of a bewildering number of cells that adapt, grow, and evolve within their environments, which drives the emergence of structures such as communities, tissues, organisms, ecosystems—and each cell itself a multilayered structure made of molecules, complexes, condensates, organelles.
-Modeling such systems demands a shift from examining individual subsystems in isolation to an integrative approach that emphasizes the interfaces of these subsystems and how they connect.
+Cellular systems are multimodal and multiscale, with diverse mechanisms connecting across many levels of organization.
+Their collective behaviors, and connections to their environments, drive the evolution of dynamic self-organizing hierarchies—the biosphere being made of a bewildering number of cells that adapt, grow, and evolve within their environments, which drives the emergence of structures such as communities, tissues, organisms, ecosystems—and each cell itself a multilayered structure made of molecules, complexes, condensates, organelles.
+Modeling such systems demands a shift from examining individual subsystems in isolation to an integrative approach that emphasizes the interfaces of different subsystems and how they connect.
 The complexity of cells, together with the large number of researchers needed to thoroughly analyze even a single cellular subsystem, underscores the need for an open, collaborative scientific framework in which new data and models can be combined and recombined in the synthesis of new biological knowledge.

-Compositionality is offered as an overarching principle to facilitate the integration of diverse datasets and models into open-ended simulations of cellular systems.
-This use of compositionality is adapted from category theory \cite{fong2019invitation} and software design \cite{gamma1995design}, but in this essay reinvisioned for systems biology.
+Compositionality is here offered as an overarching principle to facilitate the integration of diverse datasets and models into open-ended simulations of cellular systems.
+This use of the term ``compositionality'' is adapted from category theory \cite{fong2019invitation} and software design \cite{gamma1995design}, but in this article reinvisioned for systems biology.
 Three fundamental criteria underpin compositionality.
 First, the \textbf{interfaces of subsystems}, which act as points of interaction.
 Second, a \textbf{composition pattern} linking different subsystems through their interfaces.
-Third, an \textbf{orchestration pattern} that drives composition in time by coordinating the subsystems' activities, which include modifications to the composition pattern itself.
+Third, an \textbf{orchestration pattern} that drives composition in time by coordinating the subsystems' activities.
 For a complete definition of a composite system, each of these criteria requires a clear, standardized specification that enables model reproduction, sharing, iteration, and extension.
-These should come bundled as a set of interoperable process interfaces, composition patterns, and orchestration patterns—this set of three will here be referred to as a \textbf{composition protocol}.
+A consistent set of interoperable process interfaces, composition patterns, and orchestration patterns will here be referred to as a \textbf{composition protocol}.

 Composition pervades biology.
 At the molecular scale, cells are composed of a vast number of molecules that interact through their specific interfaces to drive changes to their structures, functions, and surroundings.
 The particular molecular composition of a cell determines its interface with the environment, through which it exchanges the material, energy, and information required to sustain itself and drive its growth.
 These interactions are constantly changing, as cells respond to signals, compete for resources, cooperate with other cells, and restructure their very environment.
 At higher levels of organization, populations of cells compose into communities, organisms, up to ecosystems.
 The patterns of how cellular interfaces connect with each other and with their environments determines their chemical, electrical, and mechanical inputs, driving their behavior, and setting the course of their evolution.